gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 First, add your primary node by providing its full URL and the public SSH key you created previously.
 Make sure to check the box 'This is a primary node' when adding it.
-Continue with all secondaries.

 ![Geo Nodes Screen](img/geo-nodes-screen.png)

+Don't setup it for the `secondary` node yet, follow setup instructions below first.

 ---